 candidate | individual - The role you want the switch to play, with candidate and individual options.
 The role of the switch you can change to is related with the current role.
-The conversion among Commander Switch, Candidate Switch and Individual Switch is: Commander Switch ⇔ Candidate Switch ⇔ Individual Switch.
-To get the information about creating Commander Switch, please refer to cluster create.
+The conversion between Candidate Switch and Individual Switch is: Candidate Switch \Leftrightarrow Individual Switch.

-Change the role of the current switch to Commander Switch:
+Change the role of the current switch to Candidate Switch: